oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 creating a new fork --> upstream PR just perpetuates the problem.
 So deleting and recreating the fork may still be a cleaner approach.

-# Annex C: GitHub- / Markdown-Based Process
+# Annex C: GitHub- / Markdown-Based Process & Procedures

-## C.1 Procedures
+> This section is currently incomplete

 "feature branches" are normally worked in forks of the "working" branch.
 They can be related to official Issues or just new features that someone wants to be considered.
 To consider the feature, a Pull Request is created against the "working" branch of the "upstream" repository